liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

      <column name="locationId" type="long"></column>

-Now that our entity columns are in place, let's specify a default order for the entity instances to be retrieved from the database.
+Now that our entity columns are in place, let's specify the default order in which the entity instances are retrieved from the database.

 ### Define Ordering of Service Entity Instances

-Often, you'll want to list multiple instances of a given entity and list them in a particular order.
-Liferay lets you specify a default ordering for each entity in your `service.xml` file.
-We'll demonstrate how to specify this by using our Event Listing portlet example.
+Often, you want to retrieve multiple instances of a given entity and list them in a particular order.
+Liferay lets you specify the default order of the entities in your `service.xml` file.

-For our example, we want to return Event entities in order by date, earliest to latest.
-And we want to return Location entities alphabetically by name.
+Say you want to return Event entities in order by date, earliest to latest.
+And you want to return Location entities alphabetically by name.
 It's easy to specify these default orderings using Liferay IDE.
 Switch back to *Overview* mode in the editor for your `service.xml` file.
-Then, select the *Order* node under the *Event* entity node in the outline on the left side of the view.
+Then select the *Order* node under the Event entity node in the outline on the left side of the view.
 The IDE displays a form for ordering the Event entity.
 Select the *Specify ordering* checkbox to show the form for specifying the ordering.
 Create an order column by clicking the *add icon* (a green plus sign) to the right of the table.
 Enter *date* for the column name to use in ordering the Event entity.
 Click the *Browse icon* to the right of the *By* field and choose the *asc* option.
 This orders the Event entity by ascending date.
 To specify ordering for Location entity instances, follow similar steps but specify *name* as the column and *asc* as the *select by* value.

 The last thing do for our service entities is define the finder methods for retrieving their instances from the database.